LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Object identity originates from object-oriented programming and means that an object has an existence that is independent of its value.
 Thus, two objects may look the same, i.e., they have the same value, but can still be different.
 Applying this to the representation of entity types in a database leads to the requirement that the representation of every entity must be uniquely identifiable.
-In a health information system, this is especially important for entity types such as “patient” and “case,” but also for “finding,” “order,” and all other entity types (Sect.
+In a health information system, this is especially important for entity types such as "patient" and "case," but also for "finding," "order," and all other entity types (Sect.
 3.2.3).
 This identity is needed, since all data need to be assigned to a specific patient and their cases.
-For example, if application components exchange information on the patient entity “Mr.
+For example, if application components exchange information on the patient entity "Mr.
-Russo,” they must be sure they are communicating about the same entity (the “real” Mr. Jakub Russo, not another patient who has by chance the same name).
+Russo," they must be sure they are communicating about the same entity (the "real" Mr. Jakub Russo, not another patient who has by chance the same name).

-Experience has shown that object identity of the entity type “patient” can be guaranteed only when every patient receives a unique number, the PIN.
+Experience has shown that object identity of the entity type "patient" can be guaranteed only when every patient receives a unique number, the PIN.
 The PIN should have no internal meaning.
 That is, it is created continuously and is usually numerical.
 Past attempts to generate a PIN from data collected from the patient, for example, from the date of birth and the name, have led to considerable problems, for example when a date of birth is corrected and thus the PIN also changes.
 In this case, object identity could be compromised.
-For example, the “real” Mr. Jakub Russo has the PIN 3050.1515 that is used throughout all application components and in the communication between them when referring to this real person.
+For example, the "real" Mr. Jakub Russo has the PIN 3050.1515 that is used throughout all application components and in the communication between them when referring to this real person.

-Similar actions should be taken for the entity type “case.”
+Similar actions should be taken for the entity type "case."
 A CIN, which should also have no apparent meaning, should be assigned for every case.
 If all application components of a health information system ensure that a case identified with a CIN is always assigned to the correct patient, the CIN can be used as an identifier for the patient.
 During order entry, for example, the CIN can then be used to uniquely identify a patient when ordering a laboratory test.